 - Working from home offers you a lot of freedom, but it can also be lonely.
 This might be difficult if you enjoy being around other people.

-While there are plenty of ways to go about starting a home based business, the following are some of the most approachable paths to creating a profitable business for yourself.
+While there are plenty of ways to go about starting your home business ideas, the following are some of the most approachable paths to creating a profitable business for yourself.

 - Buy products in bulk and sell them online